-How do I get my domestic violence restraining order enforced in another state?
+How do I get my restraining order enforced in another state?

-Federal law does not require you to take any special steps to get your domestic violence restraining order enforced in another state.
+Federal law does not require you to take any special steps to get your restraining order enforced in another state.

-Note: It is important to keep a copy of your domestic violence restraining order with you at all times.
-It may also be a good idea to know the rules of states you will be living in or visiting to ensure that your out-of-state order can be enforced in a timely manner.
+Note: It is important to keep a copy of your restraining order with you at all times.
+It is also a good idea to know the rules of states you will be living in or visiting to ensure that your out-of-state order can be enforced in a timely manner.

 1 18 U.S.C. § 2265(d)(2)

-Do I need anything special to get my restraining order enforced in another state?
+Do I need anything special to get my restraining order enforced?

-In some states, you will need a certified copy of your domestic violence restraining order.
+In most states, you will need a certified copy of your Restraining Order.
 A certified copy says that it is a “true and correct” copy; it is signed and initialed by the clerk of court that gave you the order, and usually has some kind of court stamp.

 In Rhode Island, a certified copy has a raised seal.
 If your copy is not a certified copy, call or go to the court that gave you the order and ask for a certified copy.
 You can find contact information for courthouses in Rhode Island on our RI Courthouse Location & Info page.